 Have you always wanted to buy rental property and become a landlord?
 As you can imagine, putting up with some tenants can be a pain in the neck.
 But the discomfort can be eased by the valuable tax breaks available to rental property owners.
 In fact, favorable tax laws are one big reason why so many fortunes have been made in real estate.
 Another big reason is that leveraging real estate investments with mortgages can multiply profits.
 But for purposes… Read more ›

 As a business owner, your auto dealership’s team must be comprised of people you trust to make the right decisions for the company.
 The reports derived from your accounting team are at the forefront of most major business decisions, so having a suitable controller in place will help ensure your dealership’s financial health and future.
 The characteristics of a good controller fall into two distinct buckets: technical skills and leadership qualities.
-On the one hand, at their core, a… Read more ›
+On the one hand, at their core, a controller… Read more ›

 When was the last time you reviewed the insurance coverage on your business property?
 If you have an insurance agent who works closely with your company, you may be accustomed to periodic reviews to keep your insurance up to date.
 However, if you bought insurance based primarily on price, these reviews might be left up to you.
 Some business owners learn the hard way that they didn’t buy enough coverage after suffering losses from floods, fires, thefts, vandalism, lightning, hurricanes,… Read more ›